-We are fortunate to have a set of laptop computers.
-Although CP is not a lab course, we may use computers from time to time.
+We are fortunate to have a set of laptop computers and a variety of sensors that can be interfaced with the computers.
 The last page of this document is a sheet describing computer use policies.
 As long as you adhere to the policies, you will maintain computer use privileges.
 Misuse of a school computer will result in classroom and school consequences.